 Before we start, we must make it clear that histamine intolerance and mast cell activation is a SYMPTOM of a deeper root cause.
 Everything we do for recovery must keep this fact in mind.
+Watch the video below and scroll down for the written article!

 So what is histamine in the first place?
 It’s a hormone and neurotransmitter.
 It has stimulating, inflammatory, and therefore is released when we encounter a toxin, become injured, are fighting a pathogen, and also when we wake up in the morning, become sexually aroused, digest food, have an intense emotional experience, or focus on something intently.
 When you have a cold, your histamines elevate.
 When you have an allergic reaction, your histamines elevate.
 An acute response generally looks like watery eyes, mucous in the sinuses and throat, itching, flushing, red and swollen skin.